nicholaswmin/mine/README.md

 ACID is what is taught at universities as the one and only way.
 10 years ago this would have been considered a literal sin - it looks like it's starting to take over since the Dynamo papers came out.
-ACID is *theoretically* unable to handle high-concurrency, see the CAPI theorem and todays apps are highly concurrent.
+ACID is *theoretically* unable to handle high-concurrency, see the "CAP theorem" and todays systems are highly concurrent.
 Anecdotally the switch from ACID-thinking to Eventual Consistency is something a lot of software engineers resist by tooth and nail.